azinneera/distributed-p2p-fs/README.md

    ```bash
     java -jar target/dfs-0.0.1-SNAPSHOT.jar --server.port=<node-port> --bootstrap.server.port=<bootstrap-server-port>
    ```
-   When the node starts, it accepts queries to be searched.
+   When the node starts, 5 files will be copied to its storage location which will be shown on the startup log.
+Once started, it accepts queries to be searched.
 The following log will be seen when the node is started.

    ```
    .
    .